ZixuanMLAlgo/Yi-academic/content/home/main.md

 weight = 15  # Order that this section will appear.

 title = "Zixuan YI"
-subtitle = "Algorithm Engineer at Bosch"
+subtitle = "                   Algorithm Engineer at Bosch"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.